imatpot/typst-ascii-ipa/README.md

 # Typst IPA

-A direct port from [the Rust ipa-translate crate](https://github.com/tirimid/ipa-translate) by [tirimid](https://github.com/tirimid)'s conversion features into native [Typst](https://typst.app).
+A direct port of the [`ipa-translate`](https://github.com/tirimid/ipa-translate) Rust crate by [tirimid](https://github.com/tirimid)'s conversion features into native [Typst](https://typst.app).
 Props to them for doing all the *actual* work!

-This essentially allows you to enter linguistic notation, such as the International Phonetic Alphabet (IPA) and the different brackets and braces that accompany it, using several ASCII-encoded substitutions.
+This essentially allows you to conveniently convert linguistic notation from ASCII-representations into IPA, and provides the different brackets and braces that accompany it.
+This library supports forward and backward conversion with X-Sampa, Praat, Branner, and SIL.

 ## Usage

-Check out the [`README.typ`](README.typ#L15) and its compilation [`README.pdf`](README.pdf) for all the details you need.
-Feel free to compile it and play around a little bit.
+Check out the [`example.pdf`](example.pdf) and its source [`example.typ`](example.typ) for all the details you need.
+Feel free to compile and play around with it yourself.

+Once Typst eventually receives its own package manager, I'll provide this repository as a package for convenient use across your projects!